FNS Day

-The FNS Day (FNSの日) is a long-term special variety program that has been produced and broadcast live every year since 1987 by Fuji Television and other Fuji Network System (FNS) affiliate stations (excluding TV Oita) with one main concept theme each year.
+The FNS Day (FNSの日) is a multi-hour long special variety program that has been produced and broadcast live every year since 1987 by Fuji Television and other Fuji Network System (FNS) affiliate stations (excluding TV Oita) with one main concept theme each year.
 Since 1997, most programs have been called FNS 27 Hour Television (FNS27時間テレビ).

 History and concept

 The program was first held in 1987 as a special program for Fuji Television's 30th anniversary.
 The basis of the program is a parody and antithesis of Nippon Television's telethon 24HOUR TELEVISION "LOVE SAVES THE EARTH", and it was planned as a live broadcast program that only performs comedy without charity.
 In some episodes, parodies of 24-Hour Television are held, such as long distance marathons and performers and staff wearing T-shirts with the same design.

 Because it is not a charity event, the promotional poster for the first episode clearly stated, "This is not a charity", and Sanma Akashiya, Tamori, and others repeatedly warned people to be careful during the program, but some people misunderstood and brought their donations to Fuji TV.
 There was also an element of advertising for the event Yume Kojo held by Fuji Television at the time.
 Initially, it was planned to be a one-time special program, but the average viewer rating for the first broadcast was 19.9%, and the instantaneous maximum viewer rating was 38.1%.
 Since then, it has been planned and broadcast every year, with interruptions due to the effects of the pandemic.

-It was scheduled to be broadcast in August 2020, but due to the effects of the pandemic, it was canceled for the first time in 34 years, and ``FNS Laugh & Music 2022 - A Festival of Songs and Laughter ~ was broadcast on September 10th and 11th, 2022.
+It was scheduled to be broadcast in August 2020, but due to the effects of the pandemic, it was canceled for the first time in 34 years, and since then it has been postponed until 2022.
+In 2021 and 2022, as a replacement for this program, which has been canceled, the long-term special program FNS Laugh & Music - A Festival of Songs and Laughter was broadcast live for 2 consecutive nights for a total of 9 hours on August 28 and 29, 2021, and ``FNS Laugh & Music 2022 - A Festival of Songs and Laughter ~ was broadcast on September 10th and 11th, 2022.
 In addition, from August 22nd to 23rd, 2020, ``ABOUT 27H YOUTUBE LIVE was live-streamed on the UHB Hokkaido Bunka Broadcasting Unofficial Channel, a YouTube channel run by announcers from Hokkaido Cultural Broadcasting, one of the stations participating in this program.

 In 2023, it was revived for the first time in four years with broadcast content based on Chidori no Oni Renchan.
 The entire broadcast was streamed in real time on TVer, making the first time in history for a commercial television station to broadcast real-time broadcasts for more than 24 hours.

 After 2025, it will not be possible to secure sponsorship fees due to suspicions of sexual entertainment, and Koichi Minato proposed a project for FNS 27-hour TV from 2023 onwards, but due to Minato resigned as president, it will not be held for the time being.